I recently paid a visit to the university where I graduated and then taught for a number of years.

 Given the sheer volume and variety of people you’re forced to interact with, there’s simply no room for the social anxieties that, to some extent, we’re all born with.

 You soon realise, for example, that instead of stopping someone in the street with “Would it be ok if I asked you some questions…”, you simply ask them.
 Point blank.
-It’s going to feel slightly rude at first, but then you realise that it helps getting the job done and that most people won’t even have noticed that you had to step out of your comfort zone.
+It’s going to feel slightly rude at first, but then you realise that it helps get the job done and that most people won’t even have noticed that you had to step out of your comfort zone.

 Apart from little tricks like that (of which there are many), a reporter also quickly learn the value of volume.